-- Completion of the design of the Heritage Walk and City Hall Landscaping Improvement Project.
-Construction is underway and will be complete later this year.
+- Completion of the Heritage Plaza and City Hall Landscaping Improvement Project.

-- Completion of the design of Memorial Park at 357 Main Street.
-Construction is underway and will be complete later this year.
+- Completion of the Memorial Park at 357 Main Street.

 - Continued review and preparation of amendments to the City’s Zoning Regulations and other land use regulations to address changing conditions which threaten the City with undesirable development that may intrude upon residential neighborhoods, harm the environment, or create unacceptable traffic congestion.

-- Continued improvements in the preparation of the five-year capital improvement plan for Planning Commission consideration.
+- Continued improvements in the preparation of the five-year capital improvement planning process.

 - Worked with City departments on improvements to the pocket park at the intersection of Main and West Streets.